PSP-Archive/docs/homebrew-lib/uploading-guidelines.md

 1. **Creator** field:
 	1. Where both the real names and nicknames of a creator are known, prefer real names (as those tend to change less often).
 	1. If the game/app is a port, enter the name of the creator of the PSP port.
 This is because the same game might have been ported several times by different people.
+	1. If the number of creators is really large (more than 4-5) leave this field blank, and list them in the Description field instead.
 1. **Date**:
 	1. When main version of the game/app (i.e., the most recent one included in the item) was released.
-If the game/app was previously unreleased, leave it blank.
+If the game/app was unreleased before being archived in the Homebrew Library, leave it blank.
+	1. All dates should be later than 2005-05-05 (when Nem released his Hello World for PSP).
-	1. If the game/app is a port, enter the date when the port was released.
+	1. If the game/app is a port, enter the date when the port was released (so for DoomPSP it's 2006, not 1993).
 1. **Language**:
 	1. Only if a language other than English, leave blank otherwise.
 Only one language can be entered, so also leave it blank if multiple languages are supported.
 1. **License**: